Why Your Brain Creates Obstacles to Your Own Goals

 - Distraction feels easier than focus

-None of this is random.
-It’s your brain constantly trying to reduce effort and maintain stability.
+None of this happens by accident.
+It’s your brain constantly looking for ways to reduce effort and maintain stability.

-In practice, that means it’s always optimizing for the path of least resistance — even when that path reinforces the same obstacles to goals you’re trying to move beyond.
+In practice, that means it naturally gravitates toward the path of least resistance — even when that path strengthens the same obstacles to goals you’re trying to overcome.

 Why Even Good Goals Trigger Resistance

-It doesn’t start by asking whether something is good for you in the long term.
-Instead, it runs a much simpler calculation based on immediate cost.
+It doesn’t begin by asking whether something will be good for you in the long run.
+Instead, it performs a much simpler calculation based on immediate cost.

 It evaluates: